 Twirling in the Sky – A Novel and Show on the Healing Intermediary Between Life and Death

-Named Avá-Tapé, the young man is training with his father to become a paí, a solitary individual living on the threshold between humans and the divine [could be called a 'shaman"].
+The young protagonist, named Avá-Tapé, trains with his father to become a paí, a solitary individual living on the threshold between humans and the divine [could be called a “shaman”].
 He is, however, drawn into the protection of a Jesuit mission amid slave raids, epidemic disease, and the systematic destruction of his culture and home.